OutSystems/docs-product/src/develop/ui/multilingual/multilingual-web.md

 ![](images/multilingual-web-5.png)

-## Display the Current Language to End-User
+## Display the Current Language to End User

 You can obtain your application current language locale using the [GetCurrentLocale built-in function](<../../../ref/lang/auto/builtinfunction.Environment.final.md#GetCurrentLocale>).

-As an example, you may display to the end-user a flag and the locale code (in [RFC 1766](<https://tools.ietf.org/html/rfc1766>) format) of the language which the application is operating:
+As an example, you may display to the end user a flag and the locale code (in [RFC 1766](<https://tools.ietf.org/html/rfc1766>) format) of the language which the application is operating:

 ![](images/multilingual-web-6.png)